Javier George: International career

 He first represented the Guyana U20 team at the 2020 CONCACAF U-20 Championship qualifying tournament.
 After initially being denied entry into Nicaragua, the host country, after failing to satisfy the 10-day quarantine period for the Yellow Fever vaccine, he entered the country and made his debut in the team's third game against the US Virgin Islands U20 team.

-He represented the Guyana national team in a 2–0 2022 FIFA World Cup qualification loss to Puerto Rico on 8 June 2021.
+He made his debut for Guyana national team in a 2022 FIFA World Cup qualification match against Puerto Rico on 8 June 2021.